 Bimix is a combination of phentolamine and papaverine and associated with less risk of pain which is a side effect of PGE1 (alprostadil).

 In general injectable medications are highly effective but they are associated with some side effects which do not occur with oral medications.
 The most common side effect of injectable medications is pain, which is more common with prostaglandin alone.
 When prostaglandin is used alone 30-40% of men report pain which occurs when the medication starts working typically 10-15 minutes after injection.
 With Trimix and Bimix the chances of pain are much lower.
 Pain typically goes away after a few hours.

-Additional risks of injectable medications are priapism (erection that lasts more than 3-4 hours), risk of Peyronie’s disease secondary to trauma from injections (scar formation and curvature).
+Additional risks of injectable medications are priapism (an erection that lasts more than 3-4 hours), the risk of Peyronie’s disease secondary to trauma from injections (scar formation and curvature).
 Should an erection last more than 3-4 hours, the patient needs to go to the nearest emergency room for treatment.

 Learn More About:

 - How do Erections Occur?
 What Causes ED in Men?